AlttiRi/formatted-number-vue3/README.md

 ![debuggable](imgs/debuggable.png "The break point is red")

-...and auto-deploying to Github Pages by Github Actions.
+...and auto-deploying to GitHub Pages by GitHub Actions.